pytorch/vision/docs/source/models_new.rst

     im = to_pil_image(box.detach())
     im.show()

-The classes that the pre-trained model outputs are the following can be found on `weights.meta["categories"]`.
+The classes of the pre-trained model outputs can be found at ``weights.meta["categories"]``.
 For details on how to plot the bounding boxes of the models, you may refer to :ref:`instance_seg_output`.

 Table of all available Object detection weights
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^